 I’m an IT Professional with over twenty years employment in the industry and experience covering a wide range of technology.
 I currently spend my weekdays in the employ of a top UK University IT department dealing with stuff like servers, storage, source code, service management, SQL databases, systems (of the operating kind) and much more for several thousand staff and students.

-Although primarily involved with VMware (ESXi vSphere and vSAN), Windows, and Linux environments I get up to a bit of everything; I have experience of Dell, HP, and QNAP storage; and Dell, HP, and (going back a bit) SGI, Sun, and even Viglen servers.
-End-User computing wise, I’m currently using a Dell XPS-15 as my day-to-day device, I’m a big fan of the Microsoft Surface Pro range, and have spent quite a bit of time in front of (and inside of) Dell Latitude and OptiPlex units and have even dealt with Macs once or twice.
+Although primarily involved with VMware (ESXi, vSphere, NSX, and vSAN), Windows, and Linux environments I get up to a bit of everything; I have experience of Dell, HP, and QNAP storage; and Dell, HP, and (going back a bit) SGI, Sun, and even Viglen servers.
+End-User computing wise, I’m currently using a Dell XPS-15 as my day-to-day device, (previously a Microsoft Surface Pro), and have spent quite a bit of time in front of (and inside of) Dell Latitude and OptiPlex units.
 You may have found this site through my work with the Application Jukebox app-virtualisation platform.
 My current development work is primarily in PowerShell (and PowerCLI), VB.NET, and HTML/CSS- often backed with MySQL or Microsoft SQL Server databases.

 In amongst some (hopefully) funny and intuitive comments this site aims to offer some useful IT knowledge which you are welcome to use.
 The information in here worked for me, but may not work for you so please bear this in mind if you are planning on following this advice.
 I cannot accept responsibility for any lost data, damaged computers, missing cats or any other unforeseen incidents caused by following in my footsteps.
 If I jumped off a cliff you’d at least backup and think about it before jumping after me, and computing advice should be taken in the same way.